nodejs/node/doc/api/n-api.md

                                  napi_value* result);
 ```

-- `[in] env`: The environment that the API is invoked under
+- `[in] env`: The environment that the API is invoked under.
 - `[in] utf8Name`: The name of the function encoded as UTF8.
 This is visible
 within JavaScript as the new function object's `name` property.
 - `[in] cb`: The native function which should be called when this function
-object is invoked
+object is invoked.
 - `[in] data`: User-provided data context.
 This will be passed back into the
 function when invoked later.
 - `[out] result`: `napi_value` representing the JavaScript function object for
-the newly created function
+the newly created function.

 Returns `napi_ok` if the API succeeded.